run-ai/docs/docs/Administrator/Miscellaneous/launch-job-via-yaml.md

 ### Build jobs

-A Bulld job is equivalent to using the ``--interactive`` flag when calling ``runai submit``
+A Build job is equivalent to using the ``--interactive`` flag when calling ``runai submit``.
+Copy the following into a file and change the parameters:

-    yaml here...
+    apiVersion: apps/v1
+    kind: "StatefulSet"
+    metadata:
+      name:  <JOB-NAME>
+    spec:
+      serviceName:  <JOB-NAME>
+      replicas: 1
+      selector:
+        matchLabels:
+          release:  <JOB-NAME>
+      template:
+        metadata:
+          labels:
+            user:  <USER-NAME>
+            release:  <JOB-NAME>
+        spec:
+          schedulerName: runai-scheduler
+          containers:
+            - name:  <JOB-NAME>
+              command:
+              - "sleep"
+              args:
+              - "infinity"
+              image: <IMAGE-NAME>
+              resources:
+                limits:
+                  nvidia.com/gpu: <REQUESTED-GPUs>

+The YAML above contains a default command and arguments (``sleep --inifinty``) which you can replace.

+Run:

+    kubectl apply -f <FILE-NAME>

+to submit the job.

 ### Using Fractional GPUs

-Jobs with Fractions has a slightly different YAML.
-Specifically the limits section
+Jobs with Fractions requires a change in the above YAML.
+Specifically the limits section:

     limits:
       nvidia.com/gpu: <REQUESTED-GPUs>